f-marquez/Katies_last_hurrah/README.md

 ## In Memorium Slideshow Video:
 ### There are 2 versions of this video; one has no audio and the other is accompanied by the Gold Girls Theme Music (a client favorite).
  The video showcases over a hundred "slides" featuring nearly 200 of the client'snimages.
+The purpose of thise video was to play in the play in the background of the event.

  These files are too large to upload directly onto github; they are available for review on Youtube via the links below.

  Without Audio             | With Audio :-------------------------:|:-------------------------: